-Catherine Grant studied Modern Languages and Literatures (French and Spanish) at the University of Leeds (1982-86), and gained a PhD from the same university (1987-1991) with a thesis on issues of authorship and feminism in Mexican fiction.
+Catherine Grant studied Modern Languages and Literatures (French and Spanish, with First Class Honours) at the University of Leeds (1982-86), and gained a British Academy-funded PhD from the same university (1987-1991) with a thesis on issues of authorship and feminism in Mexican fiction.
 She was appointed Lecturer in Spanish and Latin American Studies at the University of Strathclyde in Glasgow in 1991, and later was made Director of its Postgraduate Programme in Women’s Studies, until 1998 when she took up a post in Film Studies at the University of Kent.
 There, she researched, taught and published on Latin American and world cinema (Screening World Cinema, co-ed. with Annette Kuhn, Routledge, 2006), European cinema, film studies methodologies, individual film directors, ‘border crossings’ in American cinema, and film programming, and served as Director of the Film Studies Department between 2003-7.
 In 2008, Grant left Kent to move to East Sussex to focus on research and online publishing.
-She was a Visiting Research Fellow in the School of Media, Film & Music at Sussex between 2008 and February 2011, when she was appointed to a part-time, Senior Lectureship in Film Studies in this School.
-She is currently engaged on a 0.3 fraction permanent post.
+She was a Visiting Research Fellow in the School of Media, Film & Music at Sussex between 2008 and February 2011, when she was appointed to a part-time, Senior Lectureship in Film Studies in that School.

 In August 2008, Grant created Film Studies For Free, a regularly updated web-archive of links to, and comment on, online, Open Access, film and moving image studies resources of note.
 The website, with its associated micro-blogs, has a large international readership, including around 30,000 regular followers/subscribers.
 Her research blog Filmanalytical can be found here; and Audiovisualcy, the international film studies video essay group forum that she curates is here.

-During her career, Grant has given lectures and carried out research at universities in Argentina, Australia, Chile, Canada, France, Germany, Ireland, Mexico, the Netherlands, Spain, and the USA.
+During her career, Grant has given lectures and carried out research at universities and other institutions in Argentina, Australia, Belgium, Brazil, Chile, Canada, Denmark, France, Germany, Hong Kong, Ireland, Italy, Mexico, the Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland, and the USA.
 She is a member of the editorial advisory boards of the following academic journals: Screen (since 1995); and Studies in Hispanic Cinemas (since 2003); she has advised Manchester University Press on their book series Spanish and Latin American Filmmakers since 2002.
 Since 2008, she has been a member of the advisory board of the University of St Andrews Dynamics of World Cinema: Transnational Channels of Global Film Distribution project.
 Since 2012-13, she has served on the advisory boards of Frames Cinema Journal, TOMA UNO, and the JISC MediaHub; on the Advocacy and Steering and Editorial Committees of the Open Library of the Humanities, which is working towards a sustainable, open-access future for scholarly publishing in the humanities, and, since 2014-15, also on the advisory board of the peer-reviewed journals Film Criticism and Alphaville: Journal of Film and Screen Media.

 In March 2014, Grant became founding co-editor (with Christian Keathley and Drew Morton) of [in]TRANSITION, the first ever peer-reviewed journal of videographic film and moving image studies and a collaboration between MediaCommons and the Society for Cinema and Media Studies’ official publication, Cinema Journal.
 The editors discussed their project in detail at the “Visualizing Media Studies” Workshop at Society for Cinema and Media Studies Conference, Seattle, March 18-23, 2014, one of two conference sessions livestreamed on the internet: http://livestre.am/4O7Au.
 This groundbreaking peer-reviewed publication was awarded the Society for Cinema and Media Studies’ Anne Friedberg Innovative Scholarship Award of Distinction for 2015.
 The SCMS award selection committee wrote, in its recommendation for the Award, that [in]Transition “has the potential to reshape the field.”